iCliniq Logo

 • Candida tropicalis.

 It is commonly seen in Brazil, the USA, Northeast Africa, and Australia.
 Some studies have reported a higher incidence of vulvovaginal candidiasis in older women, and the species affecting it is Candida glabrata.
-There has been an increase in antifungal drug-resistant strains over time.
-Therefore it is mandatory to control the prevalence of the infection.
+Over time, there has been an increase in antifungal drug-resistant strains.
+Therefore, it is mandatory to control the prevalence of the infection.

 How Is Urinary Candidiasis Diagnosed?

-Before the diagnostic procedure, it is essential to check if the urine sample is infected or contaminated.
-There are no rapid tests for detecting urinary candidiasis; however, it is a step-by-step approach for differential urinary candidiasis.
-If the urine culture results are positive, then the tests are repeated to ensure accuracy.
+• Before the diagnostic procedure, checking if the urine sample is infected or contaminated is essential.
+There are no rapid tests for detecting urinary candidiasis; however, a step-by-step approach is used for differential urinary candidiasis.
+The tests are repeated to ensure accuracy in determining whether the urine culture results are positive.

 What Is the Treatment of Urinary Candidiasis?

-Treatment is done with oral and topical antifungal drugs that are commercially available.
-Depending on the type of infection, such as cystitis, candiduria, pyelonephritis, vulvovaginal candidiasis, and candidal balanitis may have different antifungal medications.
+Urinary candidiasis treatment is done with oral and topical antifungal drugs that are commercially available.
+Depending on the type of infection, cystitis, candiduria, pyelonephritis, vulvovaginal candidiasis, and candidal balanitis may have different antifungal medications.
 Azole helps in the inhibition of lanosterol 14-β-demethylase activity.

-The enzyme helps in the destruction of fungal cell membranes.
+The enzyme helps destroy fungal cell membranes.
 Candiduria is treated based on microscopic findings and culture results.
 Individuals with high risks are administered oral Fluconazole.
 If the individual is resistant to Fluconazole, they are administered Amphotericin B. In asymptomatic cases, Amphotericin B may be combined with Flucytosine.

 Conclusion